fatpound/StarRealm/README.md

 Open Visual Studio.\
 Clone the repo to Visual Studio.\
 Select "Show All Files" in the Solution Explorer window.\
 Then you can build the project.
-(Select Release, not Debug.)
+(Select Release, not Debug)

 About Examples
 --------------